MarkBiesheuvel/optimizely-rust-sdk/README.md

 Ok::<(), Box<dyn std::error::Error>>(())
 ```

-## Included features
+## Supported features

-A list of the features that are currently included:
+All *checked* features are currently supported in the Rust SDK.
+All *unchecked* features are not supported in the Rust SDK, but are supported by all official SDKs.

 - [x] Initialize client from local datafile
 - [x] Initialize client from SDK key